-Flourless sprouted-grain breads are available and are a good source of fiber, they are still rich in carbohydrates.
+Flourless sprouted-grain breads are available, and they are a good source of fiber.
+However, they are still rich in carbohydrates.

-These breads tend to be more expensive to make and purchase and often yield a smaller amount compared with traditional bread recipes, however.
+These breads tend to be more expensive to make and often yield a smaller amount compared with traditional bread recipes.

 Unless a doctor or dietitian specifies, people with diabetes may not need to eliminate bread or bread products from their diet.